 These potatoes are known to be a bit starchy and not "waxy" like reds and whites which can get kind of pasty when mashed.
 I like to use Yukon Golds because they do have a bit of a buttery flavor compared to russets.

 We've established that we're not doing butter in this recipe so what is another alternative?
 My go-to butter substitute is Earth Balance Buttery Spread.
 It comes in a dairy free variety and, if you're allergic to dairy AND soy, there is a dairy free, soy free option as well.
-So, yes, you can make dairy and soy free mashed potatoes with the right margarine!

 Earth Balance is pretty easy to find at the store these days.
 However, if you can't find dairy/soy free margarine at your grocery store, you can use some other type of fat such as olive oil.
 You could also try using a flavored grapeseed or olive oil to put a different spin on these spuds.

-So, making the switch from skim milk to a dairy free milk such as plain soy milk or other plain milk substitute didn't make too much of a difference for me.
+So, making the switch from skim milk to a dairy free variety such as plain soy milk or other plain milk variety didn't make too much of a difference for me.
 We don't avoid soy at our house so I do tend to use soy milk because it's a little thicker and creamier.
 If I was avoiding soy, I would probably use Ripple milk made from pea protein because it is also thicker.
 My sister-in-law makes these potatoes when she has us over at Christmas time and she uses rice milk which works well, too.

 Whatever milk alternative you use, just make sure it is the plain variety and not vanilla or sweetened!